ottovlotto/hackathon-guide/polkadot-hub-devs.md

 There are multiple development environments already available for Polkadot smart contract development.
 Here are some of the most popular ones:

-- 🖥️ [**Polkadot Remix IDE**](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/dev-environments/remix/) - a web-based IDE that allows you to write, test, and deploy smart contracts directly in your browser.
-It's integrated with compatible chains: you can deploy right from the browser
+- 🖥️ [**Polkadot Remix IDE**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/remix/) - a web-based IDE that allows you to write, test, and deploy smart contracts directly in your browser.
+It's integrated with compatible chains: you can deploy right from the browser.

-- ⚒️ [**Hardhat**](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/dev-environments/hardhat/) - a popular Ethereum development environment that can be used for Polkadot smart contract development with the help of custom plugins
+- 👷 [**Hardhat**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/hardhat/) - a popular Ethereum development environment that can be used for Polkadot smart contract development with the help of custom plugins.

+- ⚒️ [**Foundry**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/foundry/) - a modular and extensible toolkit for Ethereum application development, with a Polkadot adaptation for developers already familiar with Foundry.

 ### 🦀 Rust Contracts